renovatebot/renovate/docs/development/best-practices.md

 ### Aysnc functions

+Never use `Promise.resolve` in async functions.
-Never use `reject` in async functions, instead throw an error class type.
+Never use `Promise.reject` in async functions, instead throw an `Error` class type.

 ### Dates and times